Graphegon/CoinBLAS/README.md

 makes them [Sparse
 Matrices](https://en.wikipedia.org/wiki/Sparse_matrix).
 Vertices are
-the rows and columns in the matrix, in a sense "coordinates" in a (practically) infinite hyper edgespace.
+the rows and columns in the matrix, in a sense "coordinates" in a (practically) infinite hypersparse edgespace.
 You can map your vertex addresses to whatever entities in your problem you want and then store edges from source to destination vertices.